Marzel7/ContractBC/README.md

 By aggregating the supply of each user Compound offers significantly more liquidity than direct lending.
 Assets supplied to a market a represented by an ERC-20 token balance ('cToken).
 As the money market accrues interest, though borrowing demand, cTokens become convertible into an increasing amount of the underlying asset.

-Individuals the hold Ether, or any token, can supply their tokens to the Compound protocol and earn interest without having to manage their asset of take speculative risks.
+Individuals that hold Ether, or any token, can supply their tokens to the Compound protocol and earn interest without having to manage their asset of take speculative risks.

 ### borrowing assets